wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;It must be conscious.

 **M:**&ensp;It is neither conscious nor unconscious.
 Don’t think of it in terms of consciousness or unconsciousness.
-It is the life, which contains both and is beyond both.
+It is the life which contains both and is beyond both.

 **Q:**&ensp;Life is so intelligent.
 How can it be unconscious?

 **M:**&ensp;You talk of the unconscious when there is a lapse in memory.
-In reälity there is only consciousness.
+In reälity, there is only consciousness.
 All life is conscious, all consciousness — alive.

 **Q:**&ensp;Even stones?